NSPCC: 20th century

-In 1901, King Edward VII and his wife Queen Alexandra became Patrons of the Society upon the death of Queen Victoria.
+In 1901, King Edward VII and his wife Queen Alexandra became patrons of the Society upon the death of Queen Victoria.
 In 1905, Reverend Benjamin Waugh retired from the Directorship of the Society, as a result of failing health, after 21 years' of service.
-In 1910, King George V and his wife Queen Mary became Patrons of the Society upon the death of King Edward VII.
+In 1910, King George V and his wife Queen Mary became patrons of the Society upon the death of King Edward VII.

 Shortly after the outbreak of the First World War, 18 Inspectors joined the Royal Navy and a further 42 joined the Army.
 During the course of the war, the NSPCC inspector for Manchester was awarded the Victoria Cross.
 In January 1915, the NSPCC appointed its first Female Inspector.
 During the same War, fraudulent fundraisers were discovered to be collecting money in aid of families of those killed or injured in action.
 The NSPCC, therefore, avoided street collections until the War Charities Act of 1916, which introduced regulations to protect and guide collectors.

-In 1919, the Prince of Wales, later to be King Edward VIII, became a Patron of the Society.
+In 1919, the Prince of Wales, later to be King Edward VIII, became a patron of the Society.
 In 1926 the Prince spoke on behalf of the NSPCC in a radio appeal.

 In 1930, the Society reported helping its four-millionth child.

 Shortly after the outbreak of the Second World War the Home Secretary, Sir John Anderson, wrote to the Chairman of the Society expressing his thanks that the Society had decided to continue its work during the war.
 During the course of the war, the Society supported over 600,000 children, while nearly 100 of the Society's Inspectors served in the Armed Forces.

+In 1943, Princess Elizabeth, later to be Queen Elizabeth II, became president of the Society before switching to patron in 1953.
+She was succeeded as president by Princess Margaret.

 The NSPCC's organisation in the Republic of Ireland was taken up by the Irish Society for the Prevention of Cruelty to Children (ISPCC), founded in 1956 as a replacement for the NSPCC.
 Today, the NSPCC works in England, Wales, Northern Ireland, Scotland, and the Channel Islands.